redlibrarian/redlibrarian.github.io/_posts/2019-10-15-discourse-of-room-rentals.markdown

 abundance, surely the library has a responsibility to distinguish between those who already have a platform to spread their ideas (such as a podcast) and those who genuinely rely on the library as a place to air any of their ideas.
-Indeed, I think this would be a self-fulling policy: insofar as we do not know someone's ideas, they should be aired and, if necessary, challenged; in so far as someone already has a platform, we neither need to nor want to hear their views again.
+Indeed, I think this would be a self-fulfilling policy: insofar as we do not know someone's ideas, they should be aired and, if necessary, challenged; in so far as someone already has a platform, we neither need to nor want to hear their views again.